LegumeFederationDataStore/about_the_data_store/metadata/about_the_registry.md

 The Legume Federation registry is a simple table, showing correspondences between unique keys and the corresponding directory paths that contain data collections.

 The Data Store protocols are documented here:
-  <a href="https://github.com/LegumeFederation/datastore/blob/master/metadata/about_the_data_repository.md">documentation for the Data Store here</a>.
+  <a href="https://github.com/LegumeFederation/datastore/blob/master/metadata/about_the_data_repository.md">documentation for the Data Store</a>.

 The registry can be accessed here: http://bit.ly/LegFed_registry